MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

   - **Demo 1: Create and examine feed on Azure artifact with different options.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn what are feeds and understand how to use them to share packages, while also controlling permissions to those packages.

+    Also, you will learn how Azure artifact provide different options to create and use feeds.

  - **Demo 2: Package and publish the class library to NuGet.**

-    In this demo you will learn and understand to package your class libarary(use unique name for the class libarary) from your visual studio and also how to upload        and publish it throw CLi or NuGet dashboard
+    In this demo you will learn and understand how to package your class library and also how to publish it through CLI or NuGet dashboard.

-    Also, you will learn how to install the new package as refrence
+    Also, you will learn how to install the new package from NuGet Package Management.

  - **Demo 3: Use feed views to share packages.**

-    In this demo you will learn and understand how to use azure devops piplines to share your packages through adding task (NuGet push) to publish the package in you
+    In this demo you will learn and understand how to use feed views , and how feeds can steamline the process of sharing your packages.
-    NuGet account

  - **Demo 4: Package and publish class library to Azure Artifact feed and use it from Visual Studio.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn how to package and publish a class library to Azure Artifact feed, and understand how this process streamlime package management.

+    Also, you will learn how to use that package from Visual Studio and how to manage the package.

  - **Demo 5: Package and publish the API App to Azure Pipeline Artifact.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to package and publish the API App by generating the artifact from Azure Pipeline.

+    Also, you will learn the ease of use that Azure DevOps provides to manage your packages.

  - **Demo 6: Package and publish PartsUnlimited App to Azure Pipeline Artifact.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to package and publish the PartsUnlimited App by generating the artifact from Azure Pipeline.

+    Also, you will learn the ease of use that Azure DevOps provides to manage your packages.

  - **Demo 7: Package and publish a .NET Docker image to Docker Hub.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how package and publish a .NET docker image to Docker Hub, which is a docker repo for to store your packages.

+    Also, you will learn how this process improves collaboration on package management and ensures a consistent proecess for delivering a packaged app.